Transfer Equivalency and Schedule Planning Resources

 Advanced Placement (AP)

 Students who merit advanced placement may obtain up to 38 hours of credit through AP examinations.
 The university awards 3 or more credits in most subject areas for scores of 3 or above.
 Final determination of credit will be made after the test results have been evaluated by the university.
-Please have your scores forwarded by the testing center to the University Registrar, Virginia Tech, 250 Student Services Building, Blacksburg, VA 24061 (CEEB code 5859).
+Please have your scores sent (electronically or physically) from the College Board to the University Registrar, Virginia Tech, 250 Student Services Building, Blacksburg, VA 24061 (CEEB code 5859).
 Visit the Registrar's Transfer Guide for a detailed listing of AP credit award practices or contact the Office of Undergraduate Admissions.

 Credits allowed for advanced placement will be shown as transfer hours on the student's academic transcript and are included as hours passed toward a degree.
 Virginia Tech does not grant advanced standing for in-service training (e.g., military).